 The proposed, and previously approved project utilized areas outside of the wetland buffers (freshwater and tidal) to the greatest extent practicable.
-The proposed changes are characterized as minor landscape alterations and cannot be located in an alternative location outside the wetland buffer due to their location and need.
+The proposed changes include minor landscape alterations, an "after-the fact" request for maintenance to the access way to be used for construction purposes, which cannot be located in an alternative location outside the wetland buffer due to the project location and need.